-Four good size logs is a sufficient quantity of fuel to achieve the rated output from this appliance.
+One good size log is a sufficient quantity of fuel to achieve the rated output from this appliance, ensure to split the log as this will catch fire easier and maintain the heat in the appliance.
 Never exceed this amount of fuel and never stack the fuel too high in the stove so as it touches the baffle or blocks the tertiary air holes as this may cause smoke to be produced.